July 30, 2015

 Gatsby Tea and Fashion Show

 Volunteers decorate and host tea tables and serve Gatsby era sweets and savories.
-The highlight of the afternoon is the fashion show of vintage clothing with themes ranging from “pack for a cruise” to “summer at the lake” to “wedding trousseau.”
+The highlight of the afternoon is the fashion show of vintage clothing presented by Cherie Oliver : ” Grit & Glamor,” portraying historic characters of the 1930’s from movie stars to working women.

 Volunteers to act as maids, butlers, kitchen help and to host the tea tables are needed, and it’s part of the fun.
-Tickets are $35 each or $350 for a table of up to ten guests and are sold through the Tahoe Heritage Foundation; the event generally sells out early.
-Call Leslie DeTarr at (530) 541-0332 for information and/or reservations.
-Visit the Tahoe Heritage Foundation web site at www.tahoeheritage.org for more information and other upcoming events.
+Tickets are $65 each sold through the Tahoe Heritage Foundation; the event generally sells out early.
+Visit the Tahoe Heritage Foundation website at www.tahoeheritage.org for tickets and more information.